 - 3. Save and close the file. - 4.
-From the Content Gateway bin directory (/opt/WCG/bin), run ./content\line -x to apply the changes. - 5.
+From the Content Gateway bin directory (/opt/WCG/bin), run ./content_line -x to apply the changes. - 5.
 Log on to the Content Gateway manager.
-When prompted for the user name and password, enter the administrator ID and leave the password entry blank. - Because you have already cleared the password in the records.config file, you do not need a password to log on as the administrator. - 6.
-Navigate to the Configure > My Proxy > UI Setup > Login tab. - 7.
-In the Administrator section, leave the Old Password field empty.
-Type the new password in the New Password field, and then retype the new password in the New Password (Retype) field. - 8.
-Click Apply.
+When prompted for the user name and password, enter the administrator ID.
+For the password, enter: